Thomas-Mewily/hexga/hexga/hexga_io/README.md

 ## HexGa Io

-Io file abstraction based on serde to allow loading/saving and converting bytes.
+Io file abstraction based on [Hexga Encoding](https://crates.io/crates/hexga_encoding) `Load` and `Save` to allow loading/saving a value to a file.

-Is support custom user define extension and convertion, and it also support common markup extension (json, ron, xml...).
+It support custom user define extension and convertion, and it's also support common markup extension (json, ron, xml...).

 Goal :
 - Simple to use
-- Allow to save composite file

-Non Goal :
-- Async Loading (use some kind handle that will load it later instead, loading composite file async in a non blocking way is hard...)

 ```rust
 use hexga_io::prelude::*;